Le Veau d’Or (The Golden Calf)

 The essence of a bistro is that it conforms to its Archetype.
 This is its soul and this is why they are so popular.
-Comfort, tradition, familiarity.
-Fresh food from the market, cooked by mom and served in the casual dining room.
+Comfort, tradition, familiarity, small towns.
+Fresh food from the market, cooked by mom and served in a casual dining room.
 Lingering over the newspaper having a glass of wine at the bar before moving to the dining room.
-Because this results in a certain uniformity of design, atmosphere, service and cuisine, we are left with the problem of evaluating bistros against the Archetype.
+Because this results in a uniformity of design, atmosphere, service and cuisine, it is difficult to evaluate bistros against the Archetype.

 Most bistros fall in the midpoint in a distribution curve; a few are extraordinary and a few are poor.
 Most are within a narrow range of acceptability.
-You can expect competent food and service.
-You may not expect creative, brilliant or exciting food.
+You may expect competent food and service and comfortable warm feelings.
+You generally do not expect creative, brilliant or exciting food.

 Chanson music plays in the background.
 Jacques Brel.Edith Piaf.
 Charles Trenet (Did I hear La Mer?).
-Chanson music makes me feel melancholy but satisfied with my old victories.
+Chanson music makes me feel melancholy but satisfied with my past victories.

 You walk along the Seine in Paris as the sun sets and it grows cold and the water turns from a brownish viridian to an oily black with the lights rippling and reflecting as it flows underneath the bridge and the ornate light posts.
 You see the red awning and golden lights and you pop in for a glass of wine and dinner and warmth.
-You feel stylish, you elegant, you feel the Belle Epoque, you want to dance up the steps from the water level to the sidewalk where the booksellers are closing the metal lids to put their books, maps and post cards to bed for the night.
+You feel stylish, you elegant, you feel like you live in the Belle Epoque, you want to dance up the steps from the water level to the sidewalk where the booksellers are closing the metal lids to put their books, maps and post cards to bed for the night.
 You want to watch old French black and white movies: Breathless, Hiroshima, Mon Amour or Jules and Jim.
-You want to write something important.
+You want to write something important- Hemingway in the cafe.
 You relish the familiar and take delight in it.